arnold-c/OutbreakDetection/manuscript/manuscript.typ

 ], caption: figure.caption(
 position: bottom,
 [
-Optimal threshold for each testing scenario.
+Optimal threshold for each testing scenario, when the average noise incidence is 8 times higher than the average measles incidence.
 A) the noise structure is dynamical, and the seasonality is in-phase with the measles incidence.
 B) the noise structure is Poisson only
 ]),
 kind: "quarto-float-tbl",
 supplement: "Table",